garystafford/candidate-service/README.md

 The Candidate [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/).
 The Candidate service exposes several HTTP API endpoints, listed below.
 API users can retrieve a list candidates, add a new candidate, and inspect technical information about the running service.
 API users can also create a sample list of candidates, based on the 2016 US Presidential Election, by calling the `/simulation` endpoint.

-The Candidate service is designed to work along with the [Voter Service](https://github.com/garystafford/voter-service/), as part of a complete API.
+The Voter service is designed to work along with the [Candidate Service](https://github.com/garystafford/candidate-service), as part of a complete API.
 The Voter service is dependent on the Candidate service to supply a list of candidates.
-The Candidate service is called by the Voter service, using [HTTP-based synchronous IPC](https://www.nginx.com/blog/building-microservices-inter-process-communication/), when either the Voter service's `/candidates` or `/simulation` endpoints are called.
+The Candidate service is called by the Voter service, using one of two methods:
+1. [HTTP-based Synchronous IPC](https://www.nginx.com/blog/building-microservices-inter-process-communication/), when either the Voter service's `/candidates?election={election}` or `/simulation?election={election}` endpoints are called.
+2. [Messaging-based Remote Procedure Call (RPC) IPC](http://www.rabbitmq.com/tutorials/tutorial-six-java.html), when either the Voter service's `/candidates/rpc?election={election}` or `/simulation/rpc?election={election}` endpoints are called.

 ## Quick Start for Local Development